 I wasn’t running toward something new this weekend.
-In reality I was running through the past, but with new perspective.
+In reality, I was running through the past, but with a new perspective.

 Saturday afternoon brought a wonderful backyard barbecue where I got to see a handful of my friends.
 I love that I go back and have so many wonderful people to visit.
 It’s not so much visiting as falling back into a different piece of my life.
 As this is a very active group of individuals it was lots of catching up on What are you training for?
 How’s your running?
 How far did you run this morning? and I’ve never been happier responding that I’m training for half marathons and it’s perfect for me.
 I don’t even feel the pull of the full marathon anymore.

 On Sunday I went for another run.
 I had 10 miles to do so we drove to the Lyndon B Johnson Memorial Grove and cut over to the Mount Vernon Trail.
 As I was slugging along in pretty decent DC weather (warm, but not hot or horribly humid) I realized that six years ago I was running the same trail training for my first, and only, marathon.
 Those six years have flown by.
 I have no idea where that time has gone.
 When I was talking with friends on Saturday none of us could believe that I have been gone from DC for almost five years.
 I had no idea who I was and no idea what I was doing as a runner.
 I’ve come so far in so many different aspects of my life.
 DC will forever hold a special place in my heart.
 The run itself was nothing memorable and nothing special.
 I got 10 miles done, but I was running toward something, be it a memory.